paralune/paralune-site/content/page/mythic-ocean.md

 ## Press

 Are you a member of the press, or just want to get in touch directly?
+Check out our [presskit](http://press.mythicoceangame.com/)!
 You can contact us via [e-mail](mailto:contact@paralune.com).